Isobel Wylie Hutchison: Other activities

-In the summer of 1956, Hutchison helped to organise visits by National Geographic photographers, B. Anthony Stewart and David S. Boyer, to Falkland Palace, Abernethy, Kinross, Kirriemuir and Braemar to illustrate her article "A Stroll to John o'Groats".
-In the same year, along with Kathleen Revis, the National Geographics first female staff photographer, she toured Scotland visiting locations for a feature on the country's literary landmarks.
+In the summer of 1956, Hutchison helped to organise visits by National Geographic photographers, B. Anthony Stewart and David S. Boyer, to Falkland Palace, Abernethy, Kinross, Kirriemuir, and Braemar to illustrate her article "A Stroll to John o'Groats".
+In the same year, along with Kathleen Revis, the National Geographics first female staff photographer, she toured Scotland, visiting locations for a feature on the country's literary landmarks.

+Death

-In later life Hutchison suffered from arthritis, which eventually became debilitating.
+In later life, Hutchison suffered from arthritis, which eventually became debilitating.
 Hutchison died at home at Carlowrie on 20 February 1982, aged 92.
 She is buried in the northern cemetery in Kirkliston, with her mother and her eldest sister, Hilda Scott Primrose Hutchison.

 Academic honours and awards

 Isobel Wylie Hutchison was a valued member of the Royal Scottish Geographical Society.
-She served on its council from 1936 to 1940, as honorary editor of the Scottish Geographical Magazine from 1944 to 1953, and as the Society's vice president from 1958 to 1970.
+She served on its council from 1936 to 1940, as honorary editor of the Scottish Geographical Magazine from 1944 to 1953, and as the society's vice president from 1958 to 1970.

-She was awarded the Society's Fellowship Diploma in 1932, and the Mungo Park Medal on 24 October 1934, to her great surprise.
+She was awarded the society's Fellowship Diploma in 1932, and the Mungo Park Medal on 24 October 1934, to her great surprise.
 She was the third person and the first woman to receive the award.

 In 1936, she was made a fellow of the Royal Geographical Society of London.
-The University of St Andrews conferred on her the Degree of Doctor of Laws in 1949.
+The University of St Andrews conferred on her the degree of Doctor of Laws in 1949.

 Legacy

 Although she is less well known than many of her male contemporaries within the fields of exploration and botany, Isobel Wylie Hutchison's achievements are nonetheless extraordinary.
 She explored widely and largely independently at a time when women were not expected to venture beyond the domestic sphere, and when their achievements were often dismissed or minimized.
 One reporter went so far as to write of her:

 "Miss Hutchison is, you feel, much too fragile and gentle for the rigours of Arctic exploration.
 Dispensing tea in her sunlit sitting room, or sketching the glowing colours of her garden, she seems far more in her correct setting than battling against cold and hardship in half-civilised lands."
 The Scotsman, 2 November 1939.

 She gave over 500 lectures during the course of her life.
 The plant specimens she collected were sent to Kew Gardens, the Royal Botanic Garden Edinburgh and the British Museum.
-Her diaries, papers, photographs, films and other materials are held in the collections of the National Library of Scotlandf the Mitchell Library in Glasgow and the Royal Scottish Geographical Society.
+Her diaries, papers, photographs, films, and other materials are held in the collections of the National Library of Scotlandf the Mitchell Library in Glasgow and the Royal Scottish Geographical Society.
 Some of the artefacts she collected are on display in the National Museum of Scotland and the Scott Polar Research Institute, University of Cambridge.

 Her life is documented at Carlowrie Castle, her family home.
 She is honoured with a blue plaque at Carlowrie Castle.
 Carlowrie Castle worked with the Royal Scottish Geographical Society and Edinburgh-based bespoke design studio Craft Design House to launch The Isobel Wylie Hutchison Collection, in honor of her 130th birthday.